awesome-android-root/awesome-android-root/docs/android-root-apps/index.md

 - **[YuriKey](https://github.com/dpejoh/yurikey)** - A systemless module to get strong integrity easily. `FOSS` `[M]` `[K]`
 - **[Zygisk-Assistant](https://github.com/snake-4/Zygisk-Assistant)** - A Zygisk module to hide root for KernelSU, Magisk and APatch. `FOSS` `[M]`

-:exclamation: Root hiding is a constant cat‑and‑mouse game.
+❗Root hiding is a constant cat‑and‑mouse game.
 These methods might break with updates to Google Play Services or specific apps.

 ### Root Detection Tools
 - **[⭐ Android-Native-Root-Detector](https://github.com/reveny/Android-Native-Root-Detector)** - A tool for detecting root on android. `FOSS`